harshilkgp/GC_DATA_AZAD_25/README.md

 ## 👥 Contributors

-This solution was developed with dedication, collaboration, and pa
+This solution was developed with dedication, collaboration, and passion by a team of skilled students from Azad Hall of Residence, Indian Institute of Technology Kharagpur.